 The view at Agua Canyon features two prominent hoodoos – the taller of the two is known as “The Hunter,” with “Rabbit” (or alternatively “The Backpacker”) standing to its right.
 Off to the distance is the Navajo Mountains.

 Natural Bridge is one of several natural arches that stand inside Bryce Canyon National Park, and one of its most fascinating viewpoints.
 The arch, which is a result of erosion by streams or rivers, is formed in one of the reddest forms of rock in the park and is rich in iron oxide minerals.

-There is a striking contrast of red rock with the green forests that stand in the background – it’s definitely a beautiful photo op and a must-see on your one day in Bryce Canyon itinerary.
+There is a striking contrast of red rock with the green forests that stand in the background – it’s definitely a beautiful photo op and a must-see on your Bryce Canyon day trip.